zef/zef.studio/Content/journal/zef-studio.md

 When thinking about what justifies a post, I find there is a tension regarding what I think is worth posting and what isn’t.
 Even when writing this very post I doubt myself, and want to just throw the whole thing out.
-Why should I write the cliche “my first post” that exists on most blogs, just prior to their probable abandonment?
+Why should I write the cliche “my first post” that exists on countless blogs, just prior to their probable abandonment?
 Who cares?
 Why would anyone want to read that?

 My own insecurities such as these are part of what has inhibited me from